Claire Moore (singer): Career

 In the 2019 National Theatre production of Follies, she played former Follie girl Hattie Walker and sang one of the shows most popular songs, ‘Broadway Baby’.
 She followed this by playing the dual roles of ‘Miss Andrew/Miss Smythe' in the 2019 West End revival of Mary Poppins, the run of which was stopped on 16 March 2020 by the COVID-19 outbreak.

-2022, Claire starred in the World Premier of the Great British Bake off the Musical at the Everyman Theatre in Cheltenham.
-Playing the Role of a contestant called ‘Babs’.
-Which in February 2023 was transferred to the West End, Claire continuing to play the role with many of her co-stars from Cheltenham.
+In 2022, Claire starred in the World Premier of The Great British Bake-Off: The Musical at the Everyman Theatre in Cheltenham, playing the role of a contestant called ‘Babs’.
+When that show transferred to the West End in February 2023, Claire continued in the same role alongside many of her co-stars from Cheltenham.